walkersammarie/vending-machine/README.md

 # vending-machine
+This was my first Java project after only 4 weeks of study.
 Use this link to get your own virtual snacks and drinks: https://vending-machine-2000.glitch.me/

 The project requirements can be found in the file labeled "Module 1 Capstone - Vending Machine Terminal.pdf"